umccr/infrastructure/README.md

 More details with `terraform help`.

 Terraform requires AWS credentials to manipulate AWS resources.
-It uses the usual AWS supported methods to retrieve them, i.e. env variables or AWS profiles.
-If not stated otherwise, all stacks require ops-admin credentials, which can be obtained assuming the `ops-admin` role.
-For more details please refer to the `assume-role` script [documentation](https://github.com/coinbase/assume-role).
+For more details please refer to the [wiki](https://github.com/umccr/wiki/blob/master/computing/cloud/aws.md#aws-command-line-interface).

 Some Terraform stacks require access to sensitive data.
 We store those secrets in [Vault](https://www.vaultproject.io).
 Use the `assume-role-vault` wrapper script for convenience, more details [here](scripts/README.md).